 When you want a sit-down meal that still moves

-South Beach Grill sits near the south end of the causeway and is the kind of place that handles a five-person family meal without breaking stride.
-Sandwiches, seafood baskets, and salads cover both the picky three-year-old and the hungry grandparent at the same table.
-It works well for mixed groups and tolerates beach clothes.
+South Beach Grill at 100 South Lumina Avenue, just past the causeway at the island’s south end, has been feeding beach families since 1997 and handles a five-person family meal without breaking stride.
+Sandwiches, seafood baskets, and salads cover both the picky three-year-old and the hungry grandparent at the same table, and the waterfront tables look out over Banks Channel, which buys you a few extra minutes of toddler attention while the food comes.
+It works well for mixed groups, tolerates beach clothes, and takes online orders through its site when the day calls for takeout instead.

 When a sit-down meal is too much

-Tower 7 Baja Mexican Grill is a Wrightsville Beach favorite for casual Mexican.
-Quesadillas, tacos, and rice and bean plates land well with kids who want something familiar, and the lively energy works in your favor when the toddler is talking through your meal.
+Tower 7 Baja Mexican Grill at 4 North Lumina Avenue is a Wrightsville Beach favorite for casual Mexican.
+Quesadillas, tacos, and rice and bean plates land well with kids who want something familiar, and the lively patio energy works in your favor when the toddler is talking through your meal.
 It is also the spot where a “kids only really want to eat chips” lunch does not feel like a failure.
+On busy days the restaurant runs a waitlist, so put your name in before everyone melts down, or order online for pickup and skip the table entirely.

 When you need an indoor reset

-Drift Coffee + Kitchen at Lumina Station is a calm cafe a short drive from the beach.
+Drift Coffee + Kitchen now occupies the old Causeway Cafe building at 114 Causeway Drive, which makes it the closest calm room to the sand on this list.
 It is bright, casual, and used to families.
-Breakfast and lunch menus skew simple, which is exactly what most young kids want.
-We send people here when sand and sun have already won the morning and everyone needs a quieter room.
+The menu runs all-day breakfast and lunch made to order, which skews simple in exactly the way most young kids want.
+We send people here when sand and sun have already won the morning and everyone needs a quieter room; a second cafe at Autumn Hall on Dungannon Boulevard is the backup when the causeway location is slammed.

 Timing is the bigger lever